-Vodafone gives the best mobile phone coverage for Fetlar although EE has recently improved its provision.
+Vodafone and EE give the best mobile phone coverage for Fetlar.
+EE continues to work during fairly lengthy power cuts (so far up to six hours).
 There is generally good 4G connectivity on the island.

 Shetland Broadband is an additional local internet provider.
 This is a community-based scheme and provides broadband access for a fixed monthly fee, you do not need a landline with Shetland Broadband.
 It is available provided your property has a line of sight to one of the transmission points on the island.
 Ian Brown of Shetland Broadband will tell you if this is the case Shetland Broadband - Shetland Wide Area Network (SWAN).
+We are told that ultra fast broadband is going to be installed in Fetlar in 2025.